swis/GoogleAnalyticsBundle/Readme.md

 ## Description

-This bundle provides user tracking with Google Analytics for any Symfony2 project.
+This bundle provides comprehensive user tracking with Google Analytics for any Symfony2 project.

 Inside this bundle, only the new "Universal Analytics API" (i.e. "analytics.js") is used for pageview- and event tracking [1].
-For the server-to-server (non-JavaScript) features - espacially in the context of ecommerce tracking - the bundles relies on the "Measurement Protocol API" [2].
+For the server-to-server (non-JavaScript) features - especially in the context of ecommerce tracking - the bundles relies on the "Measurement Protocol API" [2].

 [1] https://developers.google.com/analytics/devguides/collection/analyticsjs/

 [2] https://developers.google.com/analytics/devguides/collection/protocol/v1/

 ### Event tracking